23f2004399/fedex-supply-chain/Devanshu_intern/src_report.md

 # SRC Folder Summary
-This file contains summary of the `simulation_model.py`, `updated_simulation_model.py` and the key differences between both the
+This file contains summary of the `simulation_model.py`, `updated_simulation_model.py` and the key differences between both of them

 ---